 This introduction to modeling and simulation for systems engineers focuses on problem formulation, conceptual modeling, simulation methodologies, verification and validation, DOE, simulation execution, and output analysis.

-ASE 6005 - Advanced Topics in Systems Engineering - Systems Modeling with SysML
+Advanced Topics in Systems Engineering - Systems Modeling with SysML (ASE 6005)

 This core elective introduces SysML as a system modeling and design tool, with example applications, guidelines for application, and student project on implementation into practice.

-ASE 6006 - Systems Engineering Laboratory
+Systems Engineering Laboratory (ASE 6006)

 Application of working knowledge of systems engineering techniques applied to a "case study" in an applicable domain.
 A four-day campus visit is required for this course.

-ASE 61X1 - Analysis and Synthesis
+Sensor Analysis and Synthesis (ASE 6111)

-ASE 6102 – Systems of Systems and Architectures
+Systems of Systems and Architectures (ASE 6102)

 Develop a broader understand of the interdependencies and interoperability issues, interfaces, and processes for creating and defining System of Systems Architecture for complex systems.

-ASE 6103 – Lifecycle and Integration
+Lifecycle and Integration (ASE 6103)

 This course will introduce students to Complex System Lifecycle and Integration.
 System preliminary design must address product and process design throughout system lifecycle from integration through manufacturing to phase-out along with interfaces to other emerging systems.

-ASE 6104 – Complex System Capstone Project
+Complex System Capstone Project (ASE 6104)

 Student teams apply methods and techniques taught throughout the program to conduct complex system Conceptual Design based on requirements provided in a Request for Proposal.
 A three-day campus visit is required for this course.